 This might sound like a strange first tip but it’s actually really important.
 Decide what your goal is for selling your LEGO® first.
 For most people in our experience as LEGO® buyers people tend to value one of three things.
 Maximising the value of their LEGO® collection, saving themselves time and hassle, or finding their LEGO the best home possible.

 Here at Bricktastics we offer a comprehensive LEGO buying service, so if your goal is finding your LEGO® the best home possible, then you need read no further.
 We guarantee better than anyone else on the market that we can get your LEGO collection to literally 100’s of loving kids and adults, who love and appreciate each and every brick.
 We also have a donation program, to find out more click here.

-If your Goal is Avoiding hassle and selling as quickly and easily as possible then we would suggest either: listing your LEGO for below average price on sites like gumtree or facebook marketplace, or contacting us here at Bricktastics as we offer fair pricing and a convenient service.
+If your Goal is Avoiding hassle and selling as quickly and easily as possible then we would suggest either: listing your LEGO for a below-average price on sites like gumtree or Facebook marketplace, or contacting us here at Bricktastics as we offer fair pricing and convenient service.
 For a rough idea of how much LEGO® sells for, you can usually expect it to go be priced by the kg/pound at about $15-22 AUD.
 Though prices vary drastically depending on your collection condition and rarity, things we will discuss later in this article

 But what if your goal is maximising the price you get for your LEGO®?
 After all, it wasn’t cheap to buy and we can all understand you want to get some of that money back!